 Science Pub RVA connects curious citizens and creative scientists over a sip of some sort.
 No science background is needed.
-Participants/attendees can just hang out and listen-in, or help create the conversation by adding their thoughts, sharing their experiences, and asking questions.
-Programs are designed for non-scientists to engage with an interesting topic, connect with a local scientist and enjoy the company of of other curious minds in a relaxing atmosphere.
+SciPubbers can hang out and listen-in or help create the conversation by adding their thoughts, sharing their experiences, and asking questions.

 Broaden the Richmond citizenry that is informed by science, convinced of its value and engaged with its applications.

 Science Pub RVA moves about town.
-Send an email to email@example.com if you’d like to suggest a location or be a venue host.
+Send an email to firstname.lastname@example.org if you’d like to discuss being a venue host.

 Comments and notes expressing enjoyment and appreciation from attendees is the recognition we most value.
 Other distinctions include:

-becoming partners with and a program of Science Matters, an initiative of The Community Idea Stations in November 2015,
+becoming a program of Science Matters, an education initiative of The Community Idea Stations in November 2015,

 being a finalist in the 2015 RVA Creativity Awards,